planship/planship-docs/docs/howtos/console-step-by-step.md

 ## Our hypothetical product

 For the purpose of this guide, we'll model a hypothetical product capable of sending notifications via *Email*, *Slack* and *SMS*.
-The product is offered via auto-renewing subscription plans that provide tiered access to product functionality.
+The product will offer auto-renewing subscription plans that provide tiered access to product functionality as follows:

 | Free                              | Personal                          | Team                                |
 | :-------------------------------: | :-------------------------------: | :---------------------------------: |